 - Medicine allergies, such as to ibuprofen or antibiotics

 - Infections, such as a cold or mono

 - Bug bites

-- Skin test: Your caregiver puts a small amount of possible trigger onto your skin.
-He covers the area with a patch that stays on for 2 days.
-Then he checks your skin for a reaction.
+- A skin test is used to see how your skin reacts to possible triggers.
+Your healthcare provider will put a small amount of the trigger onto your skin.
+He will cover the area with a patch that stays on for 2 days.
+Then he will check your skin for a reaction.

-- Challenge test: Your caregiver gives you increasing doses of what may be causing your hives and watches for a reaction.
+- A challenge test is used to give you increasing doses of what may be causing your hives.
+Your healthcare provider will watch for a reaction.